3. Poke fun at the nonprofit’s president

 10. Battle of the bands

 Gather local bands to put on a charity concert.
 Performers and attendees pay a registration fee.
+The same format works as a benefit concert, a lip sync battle, an art show, or even a small film festival (aka “battle of the movies”) showcasing local creators.

 Have a judging panel of local influencers, such as radio hosts, local celebrities or government officials and board members, to help generate event buzz and get people interested in your show.